 Yam also taste Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like yam tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such yam are thought to target the Spleen, the Kidney and the Lung.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+As such yam are thought to target the Kidney, the Lung and the Spleen.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 A mixture consisting of Rhizoma Dioscoreae has a good nutritional and health promoting effect on pregnancy.1